 Using raw format doesn't change anything about how you take a picture, just how it is recorded on your memory card.

 To shoot in raw, you simply change the format from JPEG to raw, which is usually under the "quality" menu option.
 Almost all DSLRs default to JPEG, so you'll need to find the option and change it yourself.
 Note that it only changes pictures you take in the future - it can't convert images already on your card.

 What about file size?

-My smallest memory card is 4 GB, and it holds almost 200 raw files, compared to 1,400 of the highest-quality jpeg files.
-This will differ according the the camera and settings, but recognize that raw files take up at least five times the space that jpegs do.
+My smallest memory card is 4 GB, and it holds almost 200 raw files, compared to 1,400 of the highest-quality JPEG files.
+This will differ according to the camera and settings but recognize that raw files take up at least 5-10 times the space that JPEGs do.